bbrown1867/dashcam-rs/README.md

 # dashcam-rs

 ## Overview
 This project is a prototype for a car dashboard camera, created to learn more about the Rust programming language and the embedded Rust ecosystem.
-The prototype implements the basic functionality needed by a car dashcam:
+The prototype implements the basic functionality needed by a car dash cam:
 * Capture live video, with a display for preview.
 * Buffer past video, ideally several minutes of it.
 * Save buffered video to non-volatile memory on user intervention.
 For example, after a car accident.